ontologymachine/raum/eip.md

 // The DAO would be responsible for managing which fields are required to be published to the json blob on IPFS.
 Differnet implementations could

+Ideally, there will be three methods for this interface contract interacting with the data.
+This would be the responsibility of the implementers to do the following:
+- verification (ensure that the schema inside the json is valid for the contract interface)
+- write a new field / add a new entity to the context
+- Update an existing field with new data

+## Real-world Example
+TODO

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).